The European trailertrain files

 SNCF purchased a total of 35 adapter bogies[10] and 30 curtainside trailers [8]through its intermodal subsidiary CNC in 1996, but I have no further information about French RoadRailer operations.
 Apparently the bogies were sold off and repurposed as spares in 2006[10]

 Charterail was a joint venture between British Rail and private investors, started running intermodal trains using piggyback cars in 1991.[8]
-The company reportedly signed an order for 100 units in 1992 with a prototype unit consisting of three trailers to be delivered in February of that year.[9]
-These were used for trial runs, but the company went bankrupt in August 1992.
+The company reportedly signed an order for 100 units in 1992 with a prototype unit consisting of three trailers to be delivered in February of that year[9].
+Dates supplied with photos make the timelien a bit fuzzy here, but the company went bankrupt in August 1992.

 Danish national rail company DSB purchased a demonstration unit consisting of two trailers and three bogies in 1990 as part of a project called TrailerTog in cooperation with Deutche Bahn.
 The cars were exhibited at a conference in 1992, and test runs took place, but eventually the trailers were only used on road, and the adapter-bogies were scrapped in 1997.[11]